 1. Pre-Vasectomy consultation

-Before we take you through for you vasectomy procedure Dr Cashion will conduct a consultation with you to:
+Before we take you through your vasectomy procedure, Dr Cashion will conduct a consultation with you to:

 – Confirm your decision to have permanent sterilisation with Vasectomy